mricon/b4/docs/maintainer/diff.rst

   Specify a path to the git tree to use, if not running the command inside a git tree.

-``-p USEPROJECT, --use-project USEPROJECT`` **(DEPRECATED)**: This is a legacy option that made sense before public-inbox supported collating and retrieving threads from across multiple lists.
-This flag will probably go away in the future.

 ``-C, --no-cache``
   By default, b4 will cache the retrieved threads for about 10 minutes.
   This lets you force b4 to ignore cache and retrieve the latest